 - blood in the urine

 - strong-smelling urine

-Anyone who notices a dramatic change in urinary frequency or output, even if it still falls within the normal range, should seek medical advice.
+For anyone who notices a dramatic change in urinary frequency or output, even if it still falls within their typical range, it is essential to seek medical advice.

 If a person consumes high amounts of fluids, especially drinks containing caffeine, they may notice fluctuations in how much or how often they pee.

 However, dramatic changes in urinary frequency

 The following conditions may be responsible for changes in urinary frequency:

 - Urinary tract infection (UTI): This can cause frequent urination, urinary urgency, a burning sensation or pain while peeing, and back pain.
 UTIs are very common, especially among women.
 Antibiotic treatment